opdev/l5-operator-demo/docs/markdown/level2.md

 ![Free Lunch](images/freelunch.jpeg)

 <aside class="notes">
-  Economists like to say there is no such thing as a free lunch but in kubernetes you get a bunch of things for free.
+  Economists like to say there is no such thing as a free lunch but in kubernetes you get a bunch of things for free and thats the sort of theme of level 2 and level 3.
 </aside>

 ---
 #### Minor versions
 As easy as updating the image in our deployment

 <aside class="notes">
-  Since the "user interface" of our operator is the CR we can perform application updates by updating the our custom resource.
-Behind the scenes we use the kuberenetes client provided by controller runtime to update the deployment resource in kubernetes.
+  If we are talking about minor or patch upgrades, this is something we already get for free with kubernetes.
 </aside>

 ---